codepath/android_guides/Using-String-Resources.md

 var submitText = getResources().getString(R.string.submit_label)
 ```

 And the string value will be retrieved.
 This similar pattern works for almost any resource from images (drawables) to colors.
-However, each resource is defined within different folders and files within the `res` directory depending on their type.
+The `getResources()` method returns a [Resources](http://developer.android.com/reference/android/content/res/Resources.html) object with many resource fetching methods.
+Each resource is defined within different folders and files within the `res` directory depending on their type.

 ### Dynamic Resource Retrieval